 - August 2016 — Attended ACL and presented my poster at CoNLL.

-- June 2016 — Started summer internship at Google Brain, hosted by Peter J Liu.
-I'll be working on automatic text summarization.
+- June-September 2016 — During my internship at Google Brain, I worked with Peter J Liu on abstractive text summarization.

 - June 2016 — Our paper has been accepted to CoNLL.
 See you in Berlin!